AxtMueller/Windows-Batch-Deployment/README.md

 4. In order to reduce the impact of the Internet on real life, I also do not use Facebook, Twitter, etc. Please don't ask me for such information via E-MAIL.

 ### Paid services:
-1. Binary customization I: Remove or modify all obvious characteristics of public WBD client.
+1. Binary customization I: Remove or modify all obvious characteristics of the public client program.
-2. Binary customization II: More powerful self-protection for WBD client.
+2. Binary customization II: More powerful self-protection for the client program.
 3. Source code: All source code of WBD, including client and server.
 4. Source code customization: Add features to WBD according to your needs.
 This service is only available to customers who have purchased the WBD source code.